kcboggs/Code-201-/class-02.md

 *Values in an array are accessed as if they are in a numbered list.
 It is important to know that the numbering of this list starts at zero (not one).*

+- Accessing & Changing Values in an Array

+*To access a value from an array, after the array name you specify the index number for that value inside square brackets.
+You can change the value of an item an array by selecting it and assigning it a new value just a you would any other variable (using the equals sign and th enew value for that item).*

+ - Expressions

+ *An <b>expression</b> evaluates into (results in) a single value.
+Broadly speaking there are two types of expressions.*

+ 1. Expressions that just assign a value to a variable

+        var color = 'beige';
+        The value of color is now beige

+2. Expressions that use two or more values to return a single value

+        var area = 3 * 2;
+        The value of area is now six